XDagger/xdag-plus/README.md

 ## bip32

-bip32 package is forked from bip32 crate and changed mnemonic words length.
+bip32 package forked from bip32 crate and changed mnemonic words length.

 It supports new 12 words generation and 12 ~ 24 words importation.